 Types of Sales Tax

-Sales tax are of different types depending on the goods and service types:
+Sales taxes were of different types depending on the goods and service types:

 • Manufacturers’ Sales Tax: levied on certain goods manufacturing.

-• Wholesale Sales Tax: levied on individual dealing with wholesale distribution/sale of manufactured goods.
+• Wholesale Sales Tax: levied on individuals dealing with wholesale distribution/sale of manufactured goods.

-• Retail Sales Tax: levied on retail sales of goods which are paid directly by the last customer.
+• Retail Sales Tax: levied on retail sales of goods which were paid directly by the last customer.

-• Use Tax: levied on any goods purchased without sales tax from vendors who does not fall under the tax jurisdiction.
+• Use Tax: levied on any goods purchased without sales tax from vendors who did not fall under the tax jurisdiction.

-• Value Added Tax or VAT: an additional tax levied on all goods sale by governments.
+• Value Added Tax or VAT: an additional tax levied on all goods sales by governments.

-However, sales tax is divided into two major types of rules:
+However, sales tax was divided into two major types of rules:

 • Central Sales Tax: levied by the union government